CogStack/CogStack-NiFi/docs/security.md

 To generate the above certificates all that is needed is to run the [`create_es_native_certs.sh`](security/create_es_native_certs.sh).

-#### Generating users

-You can generate some basic users by executing the [`create_es_native_credentials.sh`](security/create_es_native_credentials.sh) script, if you wish to add more users make sure to take a look at the official documentation on how to create roles and accounts.

 ### Kibana (OpenDashboard)
 Kibana OpenDashboard requires:
 - `admin.pem`